stargazerdino/stargazerdino/README.md

 - 👋 Hi, I’m @stargazerdino
-- 👀 I’m interested in HTML, XML, and Javascript (Digital Humanities!).
+- 👀 I’m interested in HTML, XML, SQL, and Javascript (Digital Humanities!).
 - 🌱 I’m hoping to start on Python soon.

 <!---